Send Email API

 json=send_body, headers={

-"Authorization": f"Bearer {your_JWT_password}",
+"Authorization": f"Bearer {address_JWT}",

-# "x-custom-auth": "<your_website_password>", # If custom password is enabled
+# "x-custom-auth": "<your_website_password>", # If private site password is enabled

 "Content-Type": "application/json"